 Middle Stolford Cottage in the Brendon Hills (Somerset) is a characterful 16th Century luxury farmhouse.
 It's a rural property well-suited to families or groups looking for a quiet and spacious property to relax in.
 The location is just on the edge of Exmoor National Park and only 7 miles from the coast at Watchet, with the Quantock Hill (Area of Outstanding Natural Beauty) also nearby.
 Middle Stoldford Cottage is located on a farm close to two other properties and is surrounded by beautiful, tranquil countryside and stunning views.
 Sleeps up to 7 adults and 2 children (plus cot) please bring your own cot bedding.
-Five bedrooms; two king-size double beds, two twin rooms, and one single (one of the twin bedrooms has 2'6" wide beds (they are standard length) Three bathrooms (one is an en-suite) Open-plan kitchen-dining room with large dining table Utility room with washing machine and large boot room Spacious sitting room with wood-burner The cottage is very old and quirky with the ground floor being split level.
+Five bedrooms; two king-size double beds, two twin bedrooms rooms, and one single bedroom One of the twin bedrooms has 2'6" wide beds (they are standard length) Three bathrooms (one is an en-suite) Open-plan kitchen-dining room with large dining table Utility room with washing machine and large boot room Spacious sitting room with wood-burner The cottage is very old and quirky with the ground floor being split level.
 The staircase is steep and narrow.
 Large enclosed garden with BBQ and firepit A separate self-contained one-bed property is also available to rent in addition to Middle Stolford (see The Cowshed listing for details) so can accommodate 11 guests.
 Dogs welcome (2 max) for supplement of £15 per dog High-quality cotton bed linen and fluffy towels provided Heating, electricity and wifi included Large Smart TV, Soundbar and Bluray player Footpaths direct from the farm Clatworthy reservoir less than 1 mile by foot (dogs not allowed on footpath but you can walk on farm land with views of the reservoir) Nearest pub serving meals is 3 minutes by car Arrive from 4 pm Depart by 10 am Please note, this property is a 16th-century farmhouse, some traditional features have been retained including some low beams and doorways, and a narrow staircase.